ikfoundation.org

 Promoting Natural & Cultural History

-In the mid-18th century the bedchambers in wealthy Swedish manor houses were still used as representative rooms, a welcoming space for invited guests and visitors.
+In the mid-18th century, the bedchambers in wealthy Swedish manor houses were still used as representative rooms, a welcoming space for invited guests and visitors.
 The textile splendour was stated on the four-poster beds and similar models with harmonising fabrics, valances, ribbons, tassels and other accessories.
-This essay – based on listed items in an Inventory from a grand manor house – will give a detailed account of such used materials.
-Recorded as quilted bedcovers, striped linens, silk damasks and brocades, comfortable warm woollen fabrics, a great variation of fashionable cottons and printed calicoes, silk bed-curtains with fitted cords and much more.
-Together with a few historical traces to bed-cupboards and wall-beds used in the servant areas.
+This essay – based on items listed in an inventory from a grand manor house – will give a detailed account of such materials that are used.
+Recorded as quilted bedcovers, striped linens, silk damasks and brocades, comfortable, warm woollen fabrics, a great variation of fashionable cotton and printed calicoes, silk bed curtains with fitted cords and much more.
+Together with a few historical traces of bed-cupboards and wall beds used in the servant areas.

 The most common model in the manor house was the four-poster beds (12) with curtains, which seem to have been used by members of the aristocratic Piper family, in guest rooms as well as by the most prominent servants.
-This type of bed was more or less luxurious, depending on chosen textile materials.
+This bed type was more or less luxurious, depending on the chosen textile materials.
 The listed bedcovers were primarily a decorative feature, sometimes mentioned as old.
 For instance, in the chamber of the family priest on the ground floor, the bed had ‘blue and white linen curtains, edged with red ribbons’ and ‘1 old cotton bedcover’.
-Whilst the house-keeper’s bed on the same floor had ‘yellow and white linen diaper curtains edged with white ribbons’ and furthermore ‘1 red patterned bedcover with yellow linen lining’.
+The housekeeper’s bed on the same floor had ‘yellow and white linen diaper curtains edged with white ribbons’ and ‘1 red patterned bedcover with yellow linen lining’.

-The textiles for the four-poster beds listed on the first and second floors were in general of more costly materials.
-Here a few examples:
+The textiles for the four-poster beds listed on the first and second floors were, in general, of more costly materials.
+Here are a few examples:

-The most impressive model in use at Christinehof in 1758 was the ‘Imperial bed’ (3) – which gave an opportunity to show-off luxurious fabrics and state the family’s high station in life.
+The most impressive model in use at Christinehof in 1758 was the ‘Imperial bed’ (3) – which gave an opportunity to show off luxurious fabrics and state the family’s high station in life.
 One such piece was placed in the Countess’ Bedchamber on the first floor: ‘1 new [printed fabric] Imperial bed with 2 lined curtains of green taffeta and 3 valances with green silk cords decorated’ and ‘1 bedcover of the same sort of printed fabric’.
-Whilst in the Yellow Bedchamber on the second floor, the entire room was harmonising in yellow ‘East Indian furnishing damask’.
-Wall decorations, armchairs as well as the bed were decorated/upholstered with this assumably very expensive silk quality imported via the Swedish East India Company trade.
+Whilst in the Yellow Bedchamber on the second floor, the entire room harmonised in yellow ‘East Indian furnishing damask’.
+Wall decorations, armchairs, and beds were decorated/upholstered with this assumably costly silk quality imported via the Swedish East India Company trade.
 The bed was listed as ‘1 complete Imperial bed with a dome-shaped canopy with the same damask with small curtains and 3 valances, over-cover and head-piece, edged with yellow silk cords’.
-Furthermore in year 1760 ‘ 1 new yellow damask bedcover’ was added in this room, according to the Inventory.
+Furthermore, in the year 1760, ‘ 1 new yellow damask bedcover’ was added to this room, according to the Inventory.
 The third bed of this exclusive model was placed in the Blue Chamber on the same floor.
 Listed as: ‘1 blue damask covered Imperial bed with 3 valances, edged with genuine golden braids from Sturefors’ (that is to say, from one of the family’s other manor houses).
 Added with ‘1 bedcover of the same fabric with his Excellency’s name embroidered’, probably referring to the then present tenant in tail Carl Fredrik Piper (1700-1770) – in the letters CFP.

-One listed “sofa bed” was particularly comparable in shape as well as use (but not in materials) to the illustrated example above.
+One listed “sofa bed” was exceptionally comparable in shape and use (but not in materials) to the illustrated example above.
 According to the 1758 Inventory, this piece of furniture was placed on the second floor in Wattrangen’s Chamber: ‘1 Lit de Repos of walnut wood and plaited English rowan with mattress and bolster of red, green and yellow Brocatell (interior silk) and Crepines (wooden knobs covered in cloth or plaited yarn) of the same material’ and a ‘green silk bedcover edged with a printed fabric’.
-In this case it was not only the textiles of patterned-woven silks added with gold and silver threads which were costly, due to that the walnut furniture itself was probably made by a master carpenter in Stockholm.
+In this case, it was not only the textiles of patterned-woven silks added with gold and silver threads that were costly; a master carpenter in Stockholm probably made the walnut furniture itself.
 Walnut wood was part of the luxury trade and regularly imported via Amsterdam, whilst the rattan plaiting was listed as of English origin.
-Research by the late historian Marshall Lagerquist also confirmed that rattan – used for chairs and other furniture – was imported from London for the use of the Stockholm manufacturers in year 1748.
+Research by the late historian Marshall Lagerquist also confirmed that rattan – used for chairs and other furniture – was imported from London for the use of the Stockholm manufacturers in the year 1748.

 The detailed historical document includes quite a few other types of beds, which will be exemplified with models from the servant areas.
-At some occasions these beds had double functions, for the Countess’ and Young Lady’s respective maids on the first floor.
-For the latter of these female servants was listed: ’a large armchair upholstered with green woollen plush and painted green, to alter and use as a bed’.
-Whilst in the Countess’ Wardrobe a ‘four-poster bed with calico cover’ was registered, possibly an unused bed at the time due to that no bolster or pillows were mentioned.
-Otherwise it was not uncommon for servants in wealthy manor homes to be housed in nearby room-sized wardrobes, to be at hand during all possible hours of day and night.
+On some occasions, these beds had double functions for the Countess’ and Young Lady’s respective maids on the first floor.
+The latter of these female servants was listed: ’a large armchair upholstered with green woollen plush and painted green, to alter and use as a bed’.
+Whilst in the Countess’ Wardrobe, a ‘four-poster bed with calico cover’ was registered, possibly an unused bed at the time.
+Due to that, no bolsters or pillows were mentioned.
+Otherwise, it was not uncommon for servants in wealthy manor homes to be housed in nearby room-sized wardrobes and be at hand during all possible hours of day and night.

 Sources: